National Science Foundation

 Program Overview

-The National Science Foundation (NSF) funds science and engineering (S&E) research via grants, contracts, and cooperative agreements.
-The agency is tasked with keeping the United States at the leading edge of discovery in a wide range of scientific areas, from astronomy to geology to zoology.
-In addition to traditional academic areas, NSF supports cutting-edge ideas and projects.
-The Established Program to Stimulate Competitive Research (EPSCoR) was created to provide deliberate investments in S&E research and capacity-building in U.S. states, including South Carolina, and territories receiving a disproportionate share of NSF funds.
-NSF accounts for about one-fourth of federal support to academic institutions for basic research.
+The National Science Foundation (NSF) funds research in science and engineering (S&E) through grants, contracts, and cooperative agreements.
+The agency's goal is to keep the United States at the forefront of discovery in various scientific fields, including astronomy, biology, geology, and zoology.
+In addition to supporting traditional academic areas, NSF backs innovative ideas and projects.
+The Established Program to Stimulate Competitive Research (EPSCoR) was created to make intentional investments in S&E research and capacity-building in states and territories receiving a smaller share of NSF funds, such as South Carolina.

-NSF receives more than 40,000 proposals each year, of which about 12,000 new awards, with an average duration of three years -- to fund specific research proposals that have been judged the most promising by a rigorous and objective merit-review system.
-Most of these awards go to individuals or small groups of investigators.
-Others provide funding for research centers, instruments and facilities that allow scientists, engineers, and students to work at the outermost frontiers of knowledge.
+NSF accounts for approximately one-fourth of federal support to academic institutions for basic research.
+NSF receives over 40,000 proposals annually, and around 12,000 new awards are granted, with an average duration of three years, to fund specific research proposals that have been deemed the most promising through a rigorous and objective merit-review process.
+Most of these awards are given to individuals or small groups of investigators, while others fund research centers, instruments, and facilities that enable scientists, engineers, and students to work at the forefront of knowledge.

 Strategies for Success (Merit Review Process Webinar)